My Favourite Romantic Movies

 Where to Watch:

-Matthew McConaughey as Benjamin Barry.
 Andie (Kate Hudson), a writer for a women’s magazine, is assigned to write an article on how to lose a guy in 10 days by exhibiting various behaviors that drive men away.
-At the same time, Benjamin, an advertising executive, makes a bet with his colleagues that he can make any woman fall in love with him in 10 days to win a lucrative campaign.
+At the same time, Benjamin (Matthew McConaughey), an advertising executive, makes a bet with his colleagues that he can make any woman fall in love with him in 10 days to win a lucrative campaign.

 Andie and Benjamin meet under false pretenses: Andie approaches Benjamin as part of her article experiment, while Benjamin pursues Andie to win his bet.
 Their conflicting agendas lead to humorous, chaotic situations that are really enjoyable as Andie tries to repel Benjamin while he does everything he can to win her over.
 Things start to change when they start to have genuine feelings for each other.